 The courses listed in this document are not meant to replace the course titles and course numbers already in use at the school level.
 Schools will link their courses on the Infinite Campus “Course Master” tab OR in the “Course” tab to courses listed in this document.

 Schools may have created courses that are very unique in order to meet students’ needs.
 If a course does not meet the definition or content of one contained in this document, please use course number 909999: School Defined Course, and code the correct content through the LEAD report.

-Courses that trigger end of course assessment at the high school level are listed within the course code list but can also be found here: End of Course Exam Codes
+Courses that trigger end of course assessment at the high school level are listed within the course code list but can also be found here: EOC Course Codes 2015-16

 It is important to note that the certificates listed are the ones that fit ALL of the parameters for a specific course – there may be other certificates that can teach it with slightly more restrictive parameters.